 The primary purpose of the monitoring Standard is to ensure comparability of data across the NEOM area that will be used to achieve the following objectives:

-Measure representative noise levels across the NEOM project area;
+measure representative noise levels across the NEOM project area;

-Develop monitoring criteria for spot measurements i.e. determining suitable monitoring times and frequencies;
+develop monitoring criteria for spot measurements i.e. determining suitable monitoring times and frequencies;

-Measure existing background levels;
+measure existing background levels;

-Support the development of appropriate management strategies in the NEOM area; and
+support the development of appropriate management strategies in the NEOM area; and

-For future purposes this will assist in ensuring measurements are reliable and comparable across the NEOM area.
+for future purposes this will assist in ensuring measurements are reliable and comparable across the NEOM area.

 Monitoring Standards